lliangmengg/ecommerce/README.md

 ## Introduction

 UNCLO is a demo e-commerce platform developed to showcase the integration of MongoDB, Express.js, React.js, and Node.js.
 The project aims to provide a hands-on learning experience in full-stack development.
-While it includes key functionalities such as user authentication, product management, and cart operations, it is still a work in progress with some features missing.

 ## Key Features